polyswarm/microengine-webhooks-py/README.md

 `def scan(bounty: Bounty) -> ScanResult:`.

-The example code is a simple eicar scanner.
+The example code is a simple EICAR scanner.
-It checks that the bounty contains a file, and compares the contents against the eicar string.c `polyswarm-artifact` is used to simplify metadata generation, and file comparison.
+It checks that the bounty contains a file, and compares the contents against the EICAR string.
+`polyswarm-artifact` is used to simplify metadata generation, and file comparison.

 More complex engines use `subprocess` to execute some software for scanning, or send the file to another service for scanning.